cloudbearings/VA-Project/README.md

 Virtual Assistant in Java.
 It includes an excelent Google Speech API support.
 You may use it with your own projects, but remember to respect this project's license.

 YOU NEED A **CHROMIUM API KEY**, AN **AMAZON ACCESS KEY** AND AN **AMAZON SECRET CODE** TO MAKE IT WORK.
-You need to insert your keys in the following classes:
+You need to insert your keys and change the language to English in the following classes:
-   (Class.java :lineNumber)
- - Initializer.java :37
- - AssistantUtils.java :20
+ - Config.java

 MAVEN SUPPORT COMING SOON!